StratfordHS-CS2/Lab-34-Art/README.md

 * Have a non-black background color.
 * Each shape should have a color.
 Use a variety of colors.
 At least some shapes must be filled with color.

+Pygame documentation that is accessable at school can be found at https://docs.w3cub.com/pygame/ref/draw